 I will be talking about all technologies mixed, but you know that one can interact much more with the real environment than the other.

-From demonstrations, it doesn't seem to be the big picture, but it might very well be a nice little perk.
+It doesn't seem to be the big picture from demonstrations, but it might very well be a nice little perk.
 In its initial presentation at Microsoft headquarters in Redmond, WA, people were shown Minecraft being played on a living room table.

 Developers have stated that more functions via touch and movement are in development, but for now, the Hololens 1 displayed a simple click on its Minecraft demonstration; quite a feat for equipment in its infancy, regardless.